Updated 25 November 2020

 For vulnerable students they are to contact the Assistant Principal (Students) and a learning plan developed.

-Staff who meet the criteria set by the Victorian Chief Health Officer do not have to return on-site.
+Staff who meet the criteria set by the Victorian Chief Health Officer should seek advice from their medical practitioner in relation to onsite attendance.
 Affected staff must make alternative arrangements with the Principal.
 The criteria to be met is as follows:

 STAFF AND STUDENT WELLBEING